miroapp/app-examples/examples/nextjs-oauth/README.md

-# Miro Full Stack Example
+# Miro full stack app example

 This sample app demonstrates the use of the Miro REST API and OAuth authorization.
 After configuring your project outlined in the Prerequisites section, this app allows you to authenticate yourself with your Miro account, and use the related access tokens to make REST API calls via the Miro Developer Platform.